Homemade hair care can be simple, cheap, and genuinely useful if you use the right recipe for the right problem.

 1. Homemade Natural Shampoo

-I haven’t bought a shampoo for over 5 years, and trust me, my hair is doing great without all the toxic chemicals, most of them found to cause cancer.
+I haven’t bought a shampoo for over 5 years, and trust me, my hair does better with simpler formulas and fewer extras, especially when my scalp is feeling irritated.

 Ingredients